 Livraria Sá da Costa

 The future of this bookstore, founded in 1943, remains uncertain.
-After recently having closed down, the store reopened selling used and rare books.
+After having recently closed down, the store reopened selling used and rare books.
 Rua Garrett, 100

 Paris em Lisboa

 Established in 1888, Paris in Lisbon is evidence of the elegant Chiado of the nineteenth century.
 At the time, the store sold the best linen, silk and embroidery directly from Paris, becoming a supplier of the royal Portuguese court by the beginning of the twentieth century.
 Over the years, the shop evolved to adapt to the new shopping patterns.
-Today, it is a three-storey shop offering a wide selection of bed, bath and table linen and related products.
+Today, it is a three-storey shop offering a wide selection of bed, bath, table linen and related products.
 Rua Garrett, 77

 Farmácia do Chiado

 Opened in 1909 on Rua Garrett, this jewelry was part of a business established in Porto.
-The premises are decorated in Louis XIV-style, and the wrought-iron façade dates back from 1939.
+The premises are decorated in Louis XIV-style, and the wrought-iron façade dates from 1939.
 Rua Garrett, 50

 Florista Pequeno Jardim

-Livraria Ferin is still today a family run bookstore.
+Livraria Ferin is still today a family-run bookstore.
 Established in 1840 by two daughters of a Belgian man (Ferin was his surname) who came to Portugal during the Napoleonic Wars, it is the second oldest bookstore in Lisbon, after Livraria Bertrand.
 Rua Nova do Almada, 70

 From the tiny, unaltered old premises in a building with a neoclassical façade, Luvaria Ulisses is the last establishment in Lisbon that sells exclusively gloves and mittens.
 It was founded by Joaquim Rodrigues Simões in 1925.
 Rua do Carmo, 87A